Marshal-Kalynchuk/Marshal-Kalynchuk/README.md

 ## Hi there 👋

 Welcome!
 I'm Marshal Kalynchuk, an innovative Software Engineering student at the University of Calgary, deeply engaged in shaping the future of technology.
-With a foundation in full-stack development and a burgeoning interest in machine learning, my journey is characterized by leading, designing, and implementing technology solutions that address real-world challenges.
+With a foundation in full-stack development and a burgeoning interest in machine learning and blockchain technologies, my journey is characterized by leading, designing, and implementing technology solutions that address real-world challenges.
 My experience spans developing rich content platforms, leveraging cloud computing technologies, and mastering web development frameworks like Ruby on Rails.
 I thrive under pressure, solving complex problems with creativity and precision.
 Beyond coding, I'm committed to continuous learning and leading teams towards exceeding our collective goals.
-Join me in exploring the limitless potential of technology to make a meaningful impact.

 ## 🎓 Education
   + Bachelor of Science in Software Engineering
-  + Currently in my third year at the University of Calgary
+  + Currently in my four year at the University of Calgary

 ## 🔧 Key Skills
 + Cloud Computing: Proficient in Google Cloud Platform services including Compute Engine, SQL, Storage, and AWS services like DynamoDB, Polly, Lambda.